Introduction

 Kedarkantha — “Beginner’s Snow Summit”

-Specs: 12,500 ft summit; ~23 km; classic 6-day; best Dec–Jan for full snow.
+Specs 12,500 ft summit; ~23 km; classic 6-day; best Dec–Jan for full snow.

-Why it trends: A sharp summit cone, sunrise panoramas, and steady gradients let
+Why it trends A sharp summit cone, sunrise panoramas, and steady gradients let first-timers taste winter trekking without technical climbing.

-Delhi logistics: Overnight to Dehradun → Sankri region by road → staged camps like Juda
+Delhi logistics Overnight to Dehradun → Sankri region by road → staged camps like Juda ka Talab.
+Avoid peak monsoon for landslides.

 Dayara Bugyal — “Rolling Alpine Meadows”

-Specs: 11,830 ft; ~21 km; approaches via Raithal/Natin; easy-moderate.
+Specs 11,830 ft; ~21 km; approaches via Raithal/Natin; easy-moderate.

-Why it trends: Vast green amphitheatres with Bandarpunch & Gangotri views; gentle
+Why it trends Vast green amphitheatres with Bandarpunch & Gangotri views; gentle enough for well-prepared families.

 Chopta–Tungnath–Chandrashila — “Temple & 360° Summit”

-Specs: Chopta base; Tungnath (Panch Kedar) → Chandrashila ridge; best in Apr–Jun &
+Specs Chopta base; Tungnath (Panch Kedar) → Chandrashila ridge; best in Apr–Jun & Sep–Nov; winter variant possible with caution.

-Why it trends: Culture plus summit thrills; rhododendron bloom in spring, crystal views
+Why it trends Culture plus summit thrills; rhododendron bloom in spring, crystal views post-monsoon.
+Flexible for 2–3 day cores within a 4–5 day plan.

-Meetup idea: Use open meadows like Dayara for micro-workshops—sunset photography, map reading, or backcountry coffee—turning a trek into a mini community festival.
+Meetup idea Use open meadows like Dayara for micro-workshops—sunset photography, map reading, or backcountry coffee—turning a trek into a mini community festival.

 Himachal Classics for Long Weekends